wongwara/AT2_Classification/README.md

 # AT2_Classification
 working on a binary classification problem.
-You will have to build a model that can predict if an existing customer is more likely to buy a new car. <br>
+You will have to build a model that can predict if an existing customer is more likely to buy a new car.
 The results of your model can be used for targeting leads for a marketing campaign. <br>

-Submission Requirements:
+## Submission Requirements:
 Python code as Jupyter Notebooks (at least 5) Experiment reports (at least 5)
 A final report reflecting on the project, its experiments and their outcome.
 The report should not exceed 1500 words.